openshift/oc/README.md

 First, **get up and running with the** [**Contributing Guide**](CONTRIBUTING.adoc).

-All contributions are welcome - Origin uses the Apache 2 license and does not require any contributor agreement to submit patches.
+All contributions are welcome - OKD uses the Apache 2 license and does not require any contributor agreement to submit patches.
 Please open issues for any bugs or problems you encounter, ask questions on the OpenShift IRC channel (#openshift-dev on freenode), or get involved in the [Kubernetes project](https://github.com/kubernetes/kubernetes) at the container runtime layer.

 See [HACKING.md](https://github.com/openshift/origin/blob/master/HACKING.md) for more details on developing on Origin including how different tests are setup.